-- 6. To remove the bolt: - a.
-Position the receiver upside down so the bolt is fully accessible. - b.
+7. To remove the bolt:

+- a.
+Position the rifle upside down so the bolt is fully accessible. - b.
 Drift out the bolt stop pin, located at the rear of the receiver. - c.
-Pull the bolt handle fully to the rear of the receiver with the left hand, and while holding it in that position, using the right hand, lift up the front of the bolt until it is disengaged from the bolt handle. - d.
+Pull the bolt handle fully to the rear of the receiver with the left hand, and while it is in that position, using the right hand, lift up the front of the bolt until it is disengaged from the bolt handle. - d.
 Remove the bolt handle assembly through the ejection port. - e.
-Lift the bolt out of receiver.
-If it does not come out readily, turn the receiver over and the bolt will drop out of the receiver.
+Lift bolt out of receiver.
+If it does not come out readily, turn the rifle over and the bolt will drop out of the receiver.

-REASSEMBLY Again, Be Sure The Pistol is Unloaded!
+REASSEMBLY Again, Be Sure Rifle is Unloaded!